leolpaz/Leaderboard/README.md

 ![screenshot](./app_screenshot.png)

-On this milestone I connected the project to the API, as well as created the functionality to refresh, getting score from the API, and ADD, adding a score to the API
+On this milestone I added styling to the project as well as made it responsive and added some QoL like the refresh button showing if it's dones or currently refreshing.

 ## Built With